Mix hot (but not boiling) water, baking soda, rubbing alcohol and dishwashing detergent.

 Mop the laminate floor: Add a tiny amount of a deodorising and sanitising agent in the bucket of the mop, and combine pre-vacuuming with mopping as the best way for deep cleaning.
 Keep the clean effect by mopping every few days and go through all the edges of the room with the vacuum cleaner at least once in a week.

-BOOK YOUR CARPET CLEANING SERVICE
+BOOK YOUR REGULAR DOMESTIC CLEANING SERVICE